AmyMialeeMods/no-enchant-cap/README.md

 # No Enchant Cap
 No Enchant Cap is a simple mod which changes some features related to enchanting in Minecraft.
+All toggleable features are enabled/disabled using the included gamerules.

 <details>
 <summary><b>Feature List</b></summary><br>